PetCaseFinder

 Plain-English summary

-This case involves a 10-year-old intact male beagle diagnosed with a type of pancreatic cancer called ductal pancreatic adenocarcinoma.
-The diagnosis was confirmed through clinical signs, imaging tests like an abdominal ultrasound and CT scan, and tissue analysis.
-The dog underwent surgery to remove part of the pancreas, followed by six months of additional treatment with two medications, toceranib phosphate and firocoxib.
-The dog tolerated the treatment well and lived for 445 days after the diagnosis, which is the longest reported survival time for this type of cancer in dogs.
-Overall, the treatment was effective in extending the dog's life.
+A 10-year-old beagle was diagnosed with a rare type of pancreatic cancer after showing symptoms that led to imaging tests like an ultrasound and CT scan.
+The treatment involved surgically removing part of the pancreas, followed by six months of medication with toceranib phosphate and firocoxib.
+The dog tolerated the treatment well and lived for 445 days after the diagnosis, which is the longest reported survival for this type of cancer in dogs.
+This case highlights potential treatment options for dogs with pancreatic cancer.

 Abstract